Skip to main content

 With the chronology, specials, and MMI documentation in place, assemble the final package.
 A strong personal injury demand typically includes:

-- Demand letter — narrative tying liability to damages, supported by the chronology
+1. Demand letter: narrative tying liability to damages, supported by the chronology

-- Medical chronology — the structured timeline with citations
+2. Medical chronology with the structured timeline and citations

-- Specials summary — itemized treatment costs by category
+3. Specials summary, itemized treatment costs by category

-- Supporting records — key pages from the medical records (operative reports, imaging findings, MMI declarations)
+4. Supporting records (operative reports, imaging findings, MMI declarations)

-- Loss documentation — wage loss verification, out-of-pocket expenses
+6. Loss documentation: wage loss verification, out-of-pocket expenses

 Present the chronology and specials in a format that requires minimal effort from the adjuster.
 Number your exhibits, include a table of contents, and hyperlink your specials summary back to the corresponding chronology entries where possible.
 Adjusters with 30 files on their desk will move yours first if verification takes minutes instead of hours.